chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/boycott-effect/boycott-effect.rst

 The syntax of this parameter file is flexible.
 Parameters do not need to be specified in a specific order, but only within the subsection in which they belong.
 All parameter subsections are described in the `parameter section <../../../parameters/parameters.html>`_ of the documentation.

-We introduce the different sections of the parameter file ``dem-packing-in-fluidized-channel.prm`` needed to run this simulation.
+We introduce the different sections of the parameter file ``dem-packing-in-fluidized-bed.prm`` needed to run this simulation.
 Most subsections are explained in detail in other CFD-DEM examples such as:  `Gas-solid spouted bed <../../../examples/unresolved-cfd-dem/gas-solid-spouted-bed/gas-solid-spouted-bed.html>`_.
 Therefore, we will not go over them in detail.

 Mesh
 ~~~~~